Atlas548/Tyler-N-Oates-Portfolio/README.md

 # Description

-* Professional Portfolio for Tyler N. Oates; contains the following:
+* Professional Portfolio for Tyler N. Oates, contains the following:
   * About Me
   * Projects
   * Contact Me